sbocq/mbench/README.md

 # mbench

-A microbenchmarking library for the JVM with a Gnuplot backend.
+A benchmarking library for the JVM with a Gnuplot backend.

 - [Main Features](#main-features)
 - [Examples](#examples)